Forthcoming RCoA member survey on assisted dying

 What questions will the survey ask?

-The survey will ask members for their views on what they think should be the College’s position on a change in the law regarding two scenarios:
+The survey will then ask for your views on what the College’s position should be if it were to change its current position of ‘no stance’.
+Your views are sought on a change in the law regarding two scenarios:

 • Allowing a doctor to prescribe drugs so that an eligible patient can self-administer them to end their own life.